Sempiternal (album): Critical reception

 Upon its release, the album was met with critical acclaim.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream music critics, the album received an average score of 81, based on 12 reviews, which indicates "universal acclaim".

 AllMusic gave the album a positive review saying, "Bring Me the Horizon have been working slowly but surely to refine their sound for years now, and with Sempiternal, it feels like their patience and hard work are finally beginning to pay dividends."
 In a positive review of the album, Drew Beringer of AbsolutePunk said the album "has just as much substance as it has style."
 In a positive review, Alternative Press praised Sykes' vocals saying, "Sykes' increased vocal range also proves a formidable addition to their arsenal" calling the album "cohesive and engaging."

 Classic Rock complemented the album's more "genuine" calling the album "[more] dramatic and emotional than...ever have before."
 Kerrang! gave the album a positive review writing that, "Sempiternal sounds like a record that wants the world – that's all of it, not just the bits where longhairs dwell – which is refreshing for a metal record in 2013."

 In 2023, a decade after the release, Metal Hammer described Sempiternal as "the most influential metal album of its generation", stating that it was the album that "rewrote the narrative around Bring Me The Horizon, and that took them to greatness."
+In 2024, John Hill of Loudwire named it the best metalcore album of 2013.
+It was cited as the band's best album by Bryan Rolli of Loudwire in 2025.